mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How do you route decoupling and bulk capacitors?

 ### Sense Resistor Layout/Routing
-- How do you route a current sense resitors?
+- How do you route a current sense resistors?
 - Why is it important that the traces be short?
 - What if your sense resistor is far from your
 - What is a kelvin connection for a sense resistor?
 What are the tradeoffs?